drisAloma/analytics-projects/project-1/README.md

 <h2>Key Insights</h2>

-* Patients in the age group [60-70], roughly 86% of them, showed up for their appointments more compared to other each age groups.
+* Patients in the age group [60-70], roughly 86% of them, showed up for their appointments more compared to other age groups.
-* By proportion, patients not scholarship showed up more for their appointments compared to those on scholarship.
+* By proportion, patients not on scholarship showed up more for their appointments compared to those on scholarship.
 * Majority of the patients are not on scholarship.
-* There are more female patients than male.
+* There were more female patients than male.
 * Females have more health issues than males.
 * There are more alcoholic males than females.